 - Recognized in Chambers USA: America's Leading Lawyers for Business under Labor & Employment: Employee Benefits & Compensation

-- Listed in The Best Lawyers in America© under Employee Benefits (ERISA) Law
+- Listed in The Best Lawyers in America© for Employee Benefits (ERISA) Law in Portland, Maine

 To learn more about third-party ratings and rankings, and the selection processes used for inclusion, click here.